explodecomputer/alspac/README.md

 ## Using the website to browse variables

-You can browse the variables at [https://alspac-example.shinyapps.io/alspac-dt/](https://alspac-example.shinyapps.io/alspac-dt/).
+Variables can be browsed at [https://alspac-example.shinyapps.io/alspac-dt/](https://alspac-example.shinyapps.io/alspac-dt/).
 This contains both the 'Current' and 'Useful_data' variables.

-You can use this to help extract variables also.
+This site can also be used to select variables for extraction:

-1. Select the variables that you want from the table, then click 'Download variable list'.
+1. Select the variables of interest from the table, then click 'Download variable list'.
 This will download a csv file containing information about the variables chosen.
-2. Next, you can use the R package to extract those variables.
-Use the `extractWebOutput` function, specifying the name of the file that you just downloaded.
+2. Next, use the `extractWebOutput` function in the `alspac` package to extract the variables, specifying the name of the file that you just downloaded.
 For example

 ```
 extractWebOutput("data-2017-08-22.csv")
 ```

+To code for the shiny variable app is here: [https://github.com/explodecomputer/alspac-shiny](https://github.com/explodecomputer/alspac-shiny)

 ## Dictionary Maintenance